smithoss/gonymizer/README.md

 * CRONJOB BASH scripts to use local disk as storage (see tasks, we need help!)
 * AWS-Lambda Job scheduling (see tasks, we need help!)

-Our API is an easy one to follow and we encourage others to join in by trying Gonymizer with their own development and stagingenvironments either directly using the CLI or using the API.
-We include in our documentation: example configurations, best practices, Kubernetes CRONJOB examples, examples for AWS-Lambda, and other infrastructure tools.
+Our API is an easy one to follow and we encourage others to join in by trying Gonymizer with their own development and staging environments either directly using the CLI or using the API.
+We include in our
+documentation: example configurations, best practices, Kubernetes CRONJOB examples, examples for AWS-Lambda, and other infrastructure tools.
 Please see the docs directory in this application to see a full how-to guide and where to get started.

 ## Supported RDBMS

-Currently Gonymizer only supports **PostgreSQL 9.5.x and 10.x**.
-We have not tested Gonymizer on versions 11 and 12 yet, but plan to in the near future.
-If you would like to help by adding support for other database manangement systems please join the team by joining us (see CONTRIBUTING.md).
+Currently Gonymizer only supports **PostgreSQL 9.x-11.x**.
+We have not tested Gonymizer on versions 12+, but plan to in the near future.
+If you would like to help by adding support for other database management systems, new processors, or general questions please join by checking the CONTRIBUTING.md file in this repository.

 ## Abbreviations and Definitions: